trailofbits/deptective/README.md

 ```

 ### Running it 🏃
-You simply point `deptective` it to your executable/binary/script:
+You simply point `deptective` to any executable, script, or shell command:
 ```console
 $ deptective cat /usr/bin/transmission-gtk
 [10:10:44] INFO     Copying source files to the container...                      dependencies.py:546